katzenpost/CryptWalker/README.md

 # Crypt Walker

-A cryptographic library for Lean.
+*A cryptographic library for Lean.*

-## abstract
+The hope is that this Lean library will allow you to write a cryptographic protocol prototype or model.

-Implement cryptographic protocols and prove protocol properties.
+Then you can write theorems and proofs about your model!

 ## cryptographic primitives